-When the PEG tube is prematurely and rashly removed, it is prone to peritonitis.
+When the PEG tube prematurely and rashly remove, it prone to peritonitis.
 It must be discovered in time, and the nasogastric tube negative pressure drainage, intravenous rehydration, and antibiotic treatment.
-If the patient has signs of peritonitis or bacteremia, an emergency laparotomy should be performed at this time.
+If the patient has signs of peritonitis or bacteremia, an emergency laparotomy shall perform at this time.

 Some PEG tubes require endoscopic removal when they are removed or replaced.
-The design is now more practical and does not require endoscopic extraction, but is directly removed from the body.
+The design is now more practical and does not require endoscopic extraction.
+But directly remove from the body.
 Gauderer et al. invented a low profile gastrostomy tube with a skin fixation device with an anti-reflux valve that allows nutrient solution infusion near the skin stoma.

-The device can be placed after the previously placed gastrostomy tube is removed or placed directly upon establishment of the PEG channel.
+The device can place after the previously placed gastrostomy tube remove or place directly upon the establishment of the PEG channel.
 For patients in need of monitoring, it is more appropriate to place a standard nutrient tube in the device, which is convenient for the caregiver to operate.

 PEG Tube Complications: